apache/incubator-kie-kogito-runtimes/addons/common/flyway/README.md

                 .migrate();
 ```

-> NOTE: The platform-specific add-ons (Quarkus/Spring-Boot) will be in charged obtain the DataSource and DataBase type
+> NOTE: The platform-specific add-ons (Quarkus/Spring-Boot) will be in charge to obtain the DataSource and DataBase type
 > and correctly configure the `KieFlywayInitializer` according to the `application.properties` and use it on during the application startup.